-Typically, management incentive schemes in Greece include the following elements:

-(a) Bonus plans; and

-(b) Stock option plans.
+Typically, management incentive schemes in Greece include the following elements: (a) Bonus plans; and (b) Stock option or stock grants plans.
 The most common bonuses are productivity bonuses or performance base bonuses, usually consisting of a base rate coupled with a variable rate that is specifically tied to the individual's performance.
 Under Greek law if bonuses are regularly paid, they constitute part of the employee's regular remuneration and shall be taken into consideration for severance calculations.
 If bonuses are paid at the employer's discretion and without prejudice, they constitute discretionary benefits.

-The concept of employee share participation schemes is introduced in the Greek Company Law (Law 2190/20) only for companies that have the form of a société anonyme.
+The concept of employee share participation schemes is introduced in the Greek Company Law (Law 4548/2018) only for companies that have the form of a société anonyme.
 The maximum number of shares to be issued under a stock option plan may not exceed 1/10 of the existing shares of the company.
 The terms of the stock option plan, including the price of shares on the grant of the option, conditions of vesting, the percentage of shares to be granted and the categories of employees that may participate in the plan are determined by the General Assembly of the shareholders.
-Stock option plans may apply to employees of a company as well as independent contractors (Board members or consultants), that do not have an employment relationship with the company.
+Stock option plans may apply to Board of Directors members or employees of a company and affiliates thereof. as well as, persons that provide services to the company on a continuous basis.
 Unless an employee's remuneration package is negotiated individually, the company must comply with the principle of equal treatment.
 This means that single employees or groups of employees cannot be treated unequally, unless this is justified by an objective reason.
 Therefore, the company may select specific employees as beneficiaries and, for example, use seniority or performance achievement as selection criteria, provided that these are clearly defined and justified by the employer's legitimate interests.
 Participation in a stock option is normally treated as a discretionary and revocable grant and is not computed for calculating severance.
 Employee stock option plans are more commonly used in listed companies, particularly in those with an international footprint, and are much less widespread in small and medium-sized enterprises.